-Ahhh turbulence, the mainstay of air travel.
-Like the ocean storms of the age of sail, turbulence is inexplicitly linked with flying.
+Turbulence is one of the mainstays of air travel.
+Like the ocean storms of the age of sail, turbulence is linked with flying.
 We all know about the mild bumps that wake us up from sleep to the downright terrifying stories of a plane falling a thousand feet in twenty seconds.
 But one airline has started to remove this ‘fact of life’ from their operations: Delta Air Lines.

-How do normal airlines deal with turbulence?
+How do other airlines deal with turbulence?

 Other pilots following the plane nearby will avoid the dangerous sky and move around the patch, burning fuel and delaying their arrival.
 Of course, there is no guarantee that they will avoid it, as the size and scope of the turbulence are unknown.